-Consult your child's other parent about behavior in tha home.
-Cooperation between parents in this area really helps the child.
+☐ Consult your child's other parent about behavior in that

-If the child behaves differently, consider differences in the environment that may explain the difference in behavior.
+☐ If the child behaves differently, consider differences in the environment that may explain the difference in behavior.
 Differences are common and not a mark of good or bad parenting.

 Talk to your child's teacher.